iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 > I see a comment from Dec 30th that the major flaw is that location settings need to be on.
 The response from the developer is that the user just needs to update the app.
 I just installed it (Jan 7th) and it is asking for location settings to be on. ...Not sure what the developer means, if I don't turn on the location, the app will not run.<br> :date: __2021-01-07 18:12:26__

-> Great concept but the app is ineffective when Bluetooth or data is off?
-Why doesn't it have the option to manually enter where you were if it was turned off / battery died?
-Also, there should be a wider exposure range of reporting than within 6ft for at least 15 minutes.<br> :date: __2021-01-07 05:39:13__

 #### 1-star reviews